coreyval/SamsungScannerTool/README.md

   --icon "assets\icon.ico" ^
   --name "Samsung Scanner Tool" main.py
 ```
-The program will be in the "dist" folder.
-Afterwards, drag the exe file into the parent.
-When you see the icon of the exe file appear, that means you've done it right!
+The compiled program will be in the `dist` folder.
+Move the `.exe` file into the parent directory.
+When you see the icon appear, the build was successful.